fbugraaydin/spring-security/Readme.md

 |:-------:|:---:|:---------------:|:--------:|:-------:|
 |  ADMIN  |  ✓  |        -        |     ✓    |    ✓    |
 | DEFAULT |  ✓  |        -        |     x    |    ✓    |

+## Let's Run

+Application is dockerized.
+Used 2 techniques:

+1. Dockerize and run via Gradle by using Palantir plugin.
+It is used Dockerfile where located in root directory.

+    1.1.
+Locate root directory of project and execute command to prepare docker image:
+    ```
+    ./gradlew docker
+    ```
+    1.2.
+Run docker image
+    ```
+    ./gradlew dockerRun
+    ```

+2. Dockerize project by getting current version.
+The docker image checks out project from GitHub.

+    2.1.
+Pull docker image from DockerHub:
+    ```
+    docker pull fbugraaydin/spring-security-repo:0.0.1
+    ```
+    2.2.
+Run docker image
+    ```
+    docker run -p 8080:8080 --name spring-security-server spring-security
+    ```

+    **hint**: You can crate your own image from Dockerfile where located in dockerizeviagit/Dockerfile

+Just send requests to http://localhost:8080/

 ## Licence
 Developed by © [Fuat Buğra AYDIN](https://www.linkedin.com/in/fuatbugraaydin/)